Canisius Golden Griffins baseball

-The Canisius Golden Griffins baseball team is a varsity intercollegiate athletic team of Canisius College in Buffalo, New York, United States.
+The Canisius Golden Griffins baseball team is a varsity intercollegiate athletic team of Canisius University in Buffalo, New York, United States.
 The team is a member of the Metro Atlantic Athletic Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays home games at the Demske Sports Complex in Buffalo, New York.
 The Golden Griffins are coached by Matt Mazurek.

+Canisius in the NCAA Tournament

 Year-by-year results

 Below is a table of the program's yearly records.

 Major League Baseball

 Canisius has had 15 Major League Baseball Draft selections since the draft began in 1965.